 Life expectancy in America is actually declining due to an increase in fatal overdoses.

 Narcan does not enable addiction.
 It enables life.
-(A dead addict can’t recover.)
+(The dead can’t recover.)

 #Recovery #Empathy #FightStigma #EndTheEpedemic #SaveALife

-If you live in Fairfax County, sign up for a free REVIVE!
+If you live in Fairfax County (Virginia), sign up for a free REVIVE!
 Training!